 What counts as right and wrong action?
 What are valuable qualities of human character?
 We examine such questions in the study of ethics.
 The abilities to reason about ethical issues, to draw defensible conclusions, to assess competing ethical claims, and to communicate effectively across ethical disagreement are all fundamental both to individual development and to the functioning of a good society.

-You’ll find many courses that will allow you to explore Ethical Reasoning, but here are just a few:
+You’ll find many courses that will allow you to explore Ethical Reasoning, but here are some: